cardano-foundation/CIPs/CIP-0120/README.md

 immutably on a distributed storage mechanism where backups can be easily made in a permissionless manner by interested parties.
 This storage platform SHOULD be easily accessible, with strong tooling support.
-Authors SHOULD NOT specify the use of centralized gateways to access the constitution plain text.

 When generating a URI for the document, authors SHOULD NOT include centralized gateways.